 There are many elements from various Batman graphic novels, either verbatim or slightly recast.
-In The Long Halloween, Batman, Gordon, and Dent fake Dent's death.
-In The Dark Knight, Gordon's death is faked.
-Also in The Long Halloween, Batman poses as a SWAT officer.
-In the movie, Gordon does.
-The Joker's reference at the end of the film to "pushing Dent over the edge" mirrors his social experiment with Gordon in The Killing Joke, in which The Joker attempts to drive Gordon insane by making him have a really bad day.
-A lot of the interaction between Batman and The Joker is taken from The Long Halloween, specifically the interrogation scene in the film.
-It's reminiscent of the end of The Long Halloween and also is similar to elements of The Dark Knight Returns.
-Finally, the copycat Batmen are clearly inspired by The Sons of The Batman from The Dark Knight Returns.
-In addition, in The Killing Joke the Joker explains if he "had a past, it would be multiple choice."
+In The Long Halloween, Batman, Gordon, and Dent fake Dent's death; in The Dark Knight, Gordon's death is faked.
+Also in The Long Halloween, Batman poses as a SWAT officer; in the movie, Gordon does.
+The Joker's reference at the end of the film to pushing Dent over the edge mirrors his social experiment with Gordon in The Killing Joke, in which The Joker attempts to drive Gordon insane by making him have a really bad day.
+A lot of the interaction between Batman and The Joker is taken from The Long Halloween, specifically the interrogation scene in the film, which is also is similar to elements of The Dark Knight Returns.
+The copycat Batmen are clearly inspired by The Sons of The Batman from The Dark Knight Returns.
+Finally, in The Killing Joke, the Joker explains if he "had a past, it would be multiple choice."
 This is referenced when the Joker tells two different stories about the origin of his scars.

 Early in the film, a witness on stand pulls a gun out on Harvey Dent (Two-Face) during the trial and tries to shoot him.
 This is a nod towards Two-Face's original origin story in the comics where in a similar trial scenario, crime boss Sal Maroni is on stand and throws sulfuric acid in Dent's face resulting in his scarring.